 mental health recoveryand how to promote wellness for people experiencing mental illness.

-CHESS have been working in the Mid North Coast and Clarence Valley communities for over 20 years, mentoring and supporting people living with mental ill health and disability.
-We put the call out to our staff to share with us the best piece of advice they would give to someone recovering from mental ill health.
-Here are 5 tips from the experts:
+CHESS Connect have been working in the Mid North Coast and Clarence Valley communities for over 20 years, mentoring and supporting people living with mental ill health and disability.
+We put the call out to our staff, past and present, to share with us the best piece of advice they would give to someone recovering from mental ill health.
+Here are 5 tips from recovery specialists:

 Get Back to Basics